Stono/kube-gocd/README.md

 ![docker in docker](images/kube_dind.png)

 ## The result
-Is docker running on the agent, not accessing the host! :-)
+Each agent is talking to its own, isolated instance of docker :-)

 ![result](images/gocd.png)